Media advisory

 Emergency reminders

 Emergency services, including Mississauga Fire and Emergency Services are responding to emergency calls as they come in.
-Authorities are urging residents to keep 911 lines clear for life-threatening emergencies only and to avoid unnecessary travel as responders work to restore safe conditions.
+Authorities are urging residents to keep 911 lines clear for life-threatening emergencies only and to avoid unnecessary travel.

 Make sure to check your emergency kit so you have everything you need in case of power outages, and remember to charge your cellphone, have a flashlight on hand and review these emergency preparedness tips.